 And death itself in not exalting light

 Age doesn’t really mean anything.
 I’ve met 80+ year olds who were more alive than teenagers.
 Most if it comes down to perspective and choice.
 So if someone says they’re 80, it doesn’t mean they only have a small percentage of life left.
 They can have 100% of life for the rest of the life they live, though their lives may not last as long as someone who has lived less years.
-So if you find yourself up in years, it doesn’t mean your down in life.
+So if you find yourself up in years, it doesn’t mean you’re down in life.
 You choose how you spend the rest of that life, and if you don’t respect time, you’ll end up wasting what you have left to spend.

 Hording your years – as if you could save them up – (or living safely) because of the unknowns of the future isn’t really living.
 Neither is wasting the life you have on frivolity and empty, vices.
 Life horded is like seeds that are not planted.
 They cannot grow into anything if not planted.
 Likewise, life thrown away on frivolous ends is like a seed planted in the dark, where it will never grow, as there is no light to nourish it.